TencentBlueKing/bk-lesscode/lib/client/src/components/help-doc-detail/docs/en/layout.md

 ## Navigation Layout Management

-### 1. Add Navigation Layout When Creating a New Application
+### 1. Add Navigation Layout When Creating a New App

 <img src="../../../../images/help/en/layout-add1.png" width="80%" alt="layout-guide" class="help-img">

 - The "Blank Layout" is the system default layout, automatically selected and cannot be deselected.
-- If no other navigation layout is selected during addition, you can add it in the "Resource Management --> Navigation Layout Management" module after creating the application.
+- If no other navigation layout is selected during addition, you can add it in the "Resource Management --> Navigation Layout Management" module after creating the app.

 ### 2. Add Navigation Layout in Resource Management --> Navigation Layout Management